cttynul/cttynul/README.md

 Member and supporter of <a class="undecorated" href="https://www.wikimedia.it/">Wikimedia Italia</a>, <a class="undecorated" href="https://kodi.tv/">Kodi/XBMC Foundation</a>, <a class="undecorated" href="https://foundation.mozilla.org/">Mozilla Foundation</a> and <a class="undecorated"  href="http://bfy.tw/1kSo">Blockchain Technology</a>.

-<i>My relationship with Windows is like a relationship between a drug addicted and his dealer, I'm not proud to go to him but I know i will come back soon.</i>
+<i>My relationship with Windows is like a relationship between a drug addicted and his dealer, I'm not proud to go to him but I know I will come back soon.</i>

 cttynul, afk known as Alessandro, yep, I'm Italian 🍕